 Make the Sauce

 - Place roasting pan on the stove over medium-low heat and deglaze the pan with 1/2 cup of the chicken stock, scraping loose the grubby bits from the pan.
-Carefully pour the mixture into a small skillet and sprinkle the flour into the mixture, cooking and stirring to combine.
+Carefully pour the mixture into a small skillet.
 Whisk in the remaining chicken broth and the white wine.
-Cook until the alcohol from the wine burns off and the sauce has thickened slightly.
+Cook until the alcohol from the wine burns off and the sauce has reduced slightly.
 About 5-7 minutes.
 Taste and adjust seasoning as necessary.
 Transfer the sauce to a pitcher or dish and serve with the game hens.

 - Place one game hen on each of 4 plates.
 Pass the pitcher of sauce to be poured over hens and garnish with fresh sage bunches and rosemary sprigs.